suryapandian/drona/content/karam_kodupom.md

 Here we post the activies that we do every month.
 If you would also like to contribute please <a href="/contact_us">reach out to us.</a>

+### October
+Rs 5000 contributed towards the fees of a student for their BA Economics course who was in a tough spot to pay their Rs 9500 sememester fees.

 ### September
 <img src="https://raw.githubusercontent.com/suryapandian/drona/main/content/images/2023_sept.jpeg" width="50%" height="50%" style="padding: 2%"></img>
 </br>